GSA/plainlanguage.gov/_pages/resources/articles/plain-talk-in-washington.md

 - 2004: Department of Information Systems launches its [rebuilt "Access Washington,"](http://access.wa.gov/) the state's home page and gateway to hundreds of online government services.
 The agency takes a year to study customers and conduct usability tests on its navigation and plain language rewrites.
 The effort is followed by web redesigns and rewrites in several additional state agencies.

-- March 2005: Newly elected Governor Christine Gregoire issued an executive order requiring all state agencies to adopt principles of "plain talk" so all letters, applications and instructions are written in a language that is understandable to citizens, instead of bureaucratic jargon.
+- March 2005: Newly elected Governor Christine Gregoire issued [Executive Order 05-03](https://www.governor.wa.gov/sites/default/files/exe_order/eo_05-03.pdf) requiring all state agencies to adopt principles of ["Plain Talk"](https://www.governor.wa.gov/issues/issues/efficient-government/plain-talk) so all letters, applications and instructions are written in a language that is understandable to citizens, instead of bureaucratic jargon.